 Once past the Port Mayaca Lock, it was smooth sailing.
 No drama at all today.
 Which of course made us think of our friends Jeff and Ann (and Fred and Zack and Enzo) on No Drama, cruising off the coast of Maine.

 The highlight may have been passing the place where we enjoyed dinner, drinks, and music with Jack and Jo of Trust Your Cape, Loopers related to Mallory’s college roommate.
 Of course, we forgot to look for their house until it was too late, so maybe the highlight was just thinking about them.

 We made it back to Sunset Bay in Stuart, finally put some stuff away, and ate a delicious dinner.
 Crazy that we left Scottsdale barely a week ago, but we’re already ready to stop cruising for a day so we’ll stay here until at least Monday despite the fixed dock.

-*For anyone over sixty who needs a nostalgia throwback, here’s a link the Jim Stafford classic: Swamp Witch Hattie.
+*For anyone over sixty who needs a nostalgia throwback or anyone under sixty who doesn’t get the post title, here’s a link the Jim Stafford classic: Swamp Witch Hattie.